rishiraj/firerequests/README.md

 ## License

-FastRequests is released under the Apache License 2.0.
+FireRequests is released under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.